Drones507/Minecwaft/README.md

 This repository contains infrastructure provisioning scripts using Terraform to automate the deployment of a Minecraft server on AWS EC2.
 Due to IAM limitations in the AWS Learner Lab, ECS was not feasible, so this project uses a Dockerized Minecraft server on a provisioned EC2 instance.

-All resources are created and configured entirely through code — no AWS Console, no SSH, and no manual setup.
+All resources are created and configured entirely through code — no AWS Console, no manual SSH, and no manual server setup.

 ## Requirements